James Whitford

-James Bryce Whitford (born July 23, 1971) is an American college basketball coach and the former head coach of the Ball State Cardinals men's basketball program.
-Before he was hired at Ball State, Whitford served as an assistant coach at Miami (Ohio), Xavier, and Arizona.
+James Bryce Whitford (born July 23, 1971) is an American college basketball assistant coach for the Rhode Island Rams men's basketball program and the former head coach of the Ball State Cardinals men's basketball program.
+Before he was hired at Ball State, Whitford served as an assistant coach at Miami (Ohio), Xavier, and Arizona where he was instrumental to those teams reaching the Elite Eight and Sweet Sixteen.
+Amongst peers, Whitford is known for his predictive analytics, work ethic, defensive schemes, recruiting and relationship building.
+Whitford is married to Alexa Teare, an Organizational Psychology/Talent Executive and Leadership Development Coach.
+He has two sons with his former wife, Amber Stocks.

 Coaching career

 While enrolled at the University of Wisconsin–Madison Whitford spent three seasons as a student manager for the Badgers men's basketball team.
 He graduated with a bachelor's degree in political science in 1994.

 Whitford's first professional coaching experience was with the Miami RedHawks men's basketball program.
 Starting as an administrative assistant 1994, he became an assistant coach in 1997 and advanced to top assistant in 1998.